lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 by Natasha Mittal ⋅ edited by Devashish Purandare and Lindsey Kuper

 ## Introduction
-Today, all popular NoSQL databases like <a href="http://cassandra.apache.org/">Cassandra</a>, <a href="https://www.mongodb.com/scale/apache-open-source-projects">MongoDB</a> or <a href="https://hbase.apache.org/">HBase</a> claim to provide eventual consistency and offer mechanisms to tune consistency.
+Today, all popular NoSQL databases like [Cassandra](http://cassandra.apache.org/), [MongoDB](https://www.mongodb.com/scale/apache-open-source-projects) or [HBase](https://hbase.apache.org/) claim to provide eventual consistency and offer mechanisms to tune consistency.

-*What is a consistency model?*
+*__What is a consistency model?__*

 A consistency model is a contract between the distributed data store and processes, in which if the processes agree to obey rules for ordering the read/write operations, the underlying data store will precisely specify the result of these operations.